What is Dividend Discount Model?

 In effect, the estimated share price accounts for how companies adjust their dividend payout policies as they mature and reach the later stages of the forecast.

 For instance, unlike the Gordon Growth Model – which assumes a fixed perpetual growth rate – the two-stage DDM variation assumes the company’s dividend growth rate will remain constant for some time.

 At some point, the growth rate is then decreased as the growth assumption used in the first stage is unsustainable in the long term.

-- Zero Growth: The simplest variation of the dividend discount model, which assumes the growth rate of the dividend remains constant into perpetuity and the share price is equal to the annualized dividend divided by the discount rate.
+- Zero Growth: The simplest variation of the dividend discount model assumes the growth rate of the dividend remains constant into perpetuity, and the share price is equal to the annualized dividend divided by the discount rate.

 - Three-Stage DDM: An extension of the two-stage DDM, the three-stage variation consists of three stages, with the dividend growth rate declining over time.

 DDM vs. DCF Valuation: What is the Difference?

 The dividend discount model (DDM) states that a company is worth the sum of the present value (PV) of all its future dividends, whereas the discounted cash flow model (DCF) states that a company is worth the sum of its discounted future free cash flows (FCFs).